 1. Prepare Your Home

-Foremost, you’ll need an adequate place in which to raise your family.
-Whether you decide to have one child, two, or more, you’ll want to ensure that you will have enough space.
+First, you’ll need an adequate place in which to raise your family.
+Whether you decide to have one child, two, or ten, you’ll want to ensure that you will have enough space.
 Especially if you have pets, which can be just like another child.

 You may be living in an apartment, so you’ll need to consider your options if this is the case.
 If your current apartment is large enough for a child, that may work, but it is likely that you’ll need more room eventually.
 Consider an apartment with at least two bedrooms and in a safe location.